Pen-y-Fan/start-small/README.md

 - `import Hello from "./Hello";`
 - `import World from "./World";`

+## Demo

+The project demo can be seen on github pages: <https://Pen-y-Fan.github.io/start-small>

 ## Lessons learnt

 1. The components have been created as classes, passing `this` is difficult!
 In the end I kept **App** as a function